frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 ![kyria-rsthd-prime-func](docs/images/kyria-rsthd-prime-func.png)
 [KLE layout](http://www.keyboard-layout-editor.com/#/gists/d5f816259b3660f371f074a6a06e1c61)

 This layer contains function keys on the right hand.
-It also contains the keys that switch between macOS, Windows and Linux shortcuts, as well as mouse buttons.
+It also contains the keys that switch between macOS, Windows and Linux shortcuts.

 ### SNAP